tuplejump/stargate-core/docs/source/query.rst

 .. topic:: Properties

 	* *type :match*
-	* *must*: a list of conditions that must occur in the value.
+	* *must*: A list of conditions that must occur in the value.
 Each condition is a query.
-	* *should*: a list of conditions that should occur.
+	* *should*: A list of conditions that should occur.
 Each condition is a query.
-	* *not*: a list of conditions that should not occur.
-Each condition is a query
+	* *not*: A list of conditions that should not occur.
+Each condition is a query.

 As a reference the table below lists the queries that are possible and along with the properties that are available for each type of query